Meghan Markle takes second private jet in a week to collect award with Prince Harry

 The Duchess of Sussex, accompanied by her husband Prince Harry, was photographed by Page Six on Monday being greeted by friends on the runway.

-Sources told The Independent that the Duke and Duchess travelled on a plane that was already going from California to New York for the event.
+Sources told The Independent that the duke and duchess travelled on a plane that was already going from California to New York for the event.

 The Sussexes are attending The Ripple of Hope gala this evening where they will receive a human rights award.
 It is expected that the couple will make a red carpet appearance on Tuesday ahead of the gala, where they will be honoured alongside Ukrainian President Volodymyr Zelensky and late NBA star Bill Russell for their work “to protect and advance equity, justice, and human rights”.

-Last week, the Duchess was seen boarding a private jet in Indianapolis after appearing at a female empowerment event in the city.
+Last week, the duchess was seen boarding a private jet in Indianapolis after appearing at a female empowerment event in the city.

 Fox News Digital obtained video footage of Meghan at an aircraft hangar after appearing on stage at a Women’s Fund of Central Indiana event on Tuesday.